B1gF1s4/TLD-Twitch-Integration/RedeemsForRelease.md

 - userInput order reflects fallback order in case userInput cannot be parsed. for example for the weather help redeem, if userInput is 'someUnidentifiedUserInput' TTI executes clear. if that is disabled, it executes fog, and so on

 ### TTI Weather: Help
-- [ ] imeplement userInput: clear, fog, snow, cloudy
+- changes the ingame weather
-- [x] implement settings: enable each weather type individually
+- possible userInputs: clear, fog, snow, cloudy (this is also the order of fallback when disabled)
-- [x] changes the ingame weather
+- can be enabled / disabled individually in settings

 ### TTI Weather: Harm
-- [ ] implement userInput: blizzard, fog, snow
+- changes the ingame weather
-- [x] imeplement settings: enable each weather type individually
+- possible userInputs: blizzard, fog, snow (this is also the order of fallback when disabled)
-- [x] changes the ingame weather
+- can be enabled / disabled individually in settings

 ### TTI Weather: Aurora
 - [ ] instantly makes it midnight and starts an aurora (aurora fading in)